bitnom/electron-abi-fix/README.md

 # electron-abi-fix
 Fixes "Module version mismatch.
 Expected x, got x." errors.
 You usually encounter this error when running "npm start"

-Installation: Drop into your project's root directory where your package.json file is located.
+Installation: Drop "electron-abi-fix.sh" into your project's root directory where your package.json file is located.

 Usage: sh electron-abi-fix.sh 49